How to MIG Weld Stainless to Mild Steel: Step by Step

 On the other hand, all short of unwanted materials may cover the mild steel part, such as:

-- Mill scale that is a superficial mixture of iron oxides created when the steel went through hot rolling.
-Fresh mill scale is hard to remove.
-Here is a detailed article on mill scale.
+- Mill scale, a superficial mixture of iron oxides created when the steel went through hot rolling.
+Here is a detailed article on how to remove mill scale.

 - Rust is another form of iron oxides created in the presence of moisture or water.